Powering development, stabilisation and conservation?

 The impact evaluation

 To learn about the causal effect of electrification, we designed an impact evaluation that exploits the gradual rollout of electricity, in combination with a difference-in-differences estimation.
 Concretely, the impact will be measured by comparing time trends in socio-economic development, conservation and security across treatment and control localities.
-The treatment localities will be connected inthe period between January 2019 and December 2021; the control localities only at a later stage.
+The treatment localities will be connected inthe period between January 2019 and December 2021.
 The time trends will be measured be means of a pre-treatment and post-treatment census and survey.

 The first wave of field work in Beni territory was conducted in the period February-May 2019, with the help of a team of 14 locally recruited enumerators.
 The census registered 6,756 households, 543 firms and 98 institutions (mainly schools, health centers and churches).
 We further conducted detailed surveys with a randomized subsample of 734 households and 182 businesses.